aws-samples/amazon-sagemaker-data-wrangler-hospital-readmission-prediction/README.md

 2) Click `Export step` to reveal the export options.
 You currently have 4 export options

-    a) `Save to S3` Save to S3 using a SageMaker Processing Job.
+- `Save to S3` Save the data to an S3 bucket using a [Amazon SageMaker Processing](https://docs.aws.amazon.com/sagemaker/latest/dg/processing-job.html) Job.
-    b) `Pipeline` exports a Jupyter Notebook that creates a Pipeline with your data flow.
+- `Pipeline` exports a Jupyter Notebook that creates an [Amazon SageMaker Pipeline](https://aws.amazon.com/sagemaker/pipelines/) with your data flow.
-    c) `Python Code` exports your data flow to python code.
+- `Python Code` exports your data flow to python code.
-    d) `Feature Store` exports a Jupyter Notebook that creates a Feature Store feature group and adds features to an offline or online feature store.
+- `Feature Store` exports a Jupyter Notebook that creates an [Amazon SageMaker Feature Store](https://aws.amazon.com/sagemaker/feature-store/) feature group and adds features to an offline or online feature store.

+   You can find more information for each export option in this [page](https://docs.aws.amazon.com/sagemaker/latest/dg/data-wrangler-data-export.html).

 ![import_data](images/new_export_options.png)